Foelber Pottery Gallery & Studio

 Since then the ebb and flow of life has seen the studio potter friends move on with various pursuits, pottery classes grow (more than 100+ students a week), new kilns, new roofs (thanks Hurricane Ike), new gallery artists, volunteer opportunities, and mentoring possibilities.
 Oh yeah, and a couple of children to raise along the way.

 It has and is an amazing journey.
 We thank all of you who have and continue to support us and all local artists.
-We are looking forward to BIG 40 YEARS celebrations in 2019!
+Here's to the 40 year journey and beyond!

 More old photos scanned and uploaded soon!